cyberbotics/webots-doc/guide/starting-webots.md

                               terminal
   --stderr                    redirect the controller stderr to the
                               terminal
-  --disable-modules-download  skip the check for module updates --force-modules-download    automatically download module updates
-                              (if any) at startup --start-streaming-server    starts the Webots streaming server
+  --start-streaming-server    starts the Webots streaming server
                               (Webots PRO is required)
     [="key[=value];..."]         parameters may be given as an option: